crnicholson/StratoSoar-MK2/README.md

 6. Small-scale deliveries in remote areas, such as blood or medicine
 7. And of course, a spy drone

-# Prerequiestes
+# Prerequisites
-1. Understanding of Arduino and Arduino IDE.
+1. Understanding of Arduino and Arduino IDE
-2. Understanding of electronics.
+2. Understanding of electronics
-3. Basic understanding of planes and gliders.
+3. Basic understanding of planes and gliders
-4. Basic understanding of embedded systems/ICs.
+4. Basic understanding of embedded systems/ICs
-5. Knowledge of fabrication processes.
+5. Knowledge of fabrication processes

 # Using StratoSoar and This Repo
 ### NOTE: Currently, no GPS has been interfaced with the board.
 The board's location is static.
 This is getting worked on.